Kwazy-Lemon/semiconductor-portfolio/README.md

 ## About
 This archive is where I have recorded all the things I studied independently, the technical projects that I did, and the research that I carried out in semiconductor engineering.
 It is a portfolio for my technical work and how much I learned while doing them during my undergrad years.
+All publications and manuscripts in this repository are independently completed with me as the sole author.

 ---